-- Al base technologies technologies which exist and do not bring novelty and a degree of uncertainty.
-Testing and validation of such technologies are not eligible in the scope of AIRE demonstration projects service. - Al prerequisite technologies context-aware technologies that create or process data automatically.
-There is a degree of uncertainty the technical solution will emerge as the work progresses.
+Al prerequisite technologies - context-aware technologies that create or process data automatically.
+There is a degree of uncertainty - the technical solution will emerge as the work progresses.
 Testing and validation of such technologies are eligible actions in the scope of the AIRE demonstration projects service if these test before invest activities lead to adaption of AI technologies in the future.
-The company must have a clear plan to implement AI technologies as the follow-up action. - Al technologies technologies which apply generally accepted Al algorithms and methods.
-Testing and validation of such technologies are eligible actions in the scope of the AIRE demonstration projects service.
+The company must have a clear plan to implement AI technologies as the follow-up action.